jjvanzon/Circular-Language-Spec-Plans/future/content-changes/system-interfaces-content-changes.md

     - [ ] ~ The story, how it flows, might not seem to make sense when the title is 'System Interface'.
     - [ ] ~ I might want to revert this for now.
     - [ ] ~ If the title of the chapter might change from System Objects to System Interface, it might make sense to introduce that system interface is first, instead of leading with a story about System Objects and then introducing the System Interface sometimes.
-    - [ ] ~ Something like: "The system interface is like opening up the internal workings of a symbol. < Something about what might be in the system interface. > Wondering what could be exposed through the system interface and how a symbol may work internally, seemed to lead to a systematic overview of things you might do with the language.
+    - [ ] ~ Something like: "The system interface is like opening up the internal workings of a symbol. < Something about what might be in the system interface. > Wondering what could be exposed through the system interface and how a symbol may work internally, seemed to lead to a systematic overview of things you might have to do with the language.
 The story almost seems like a design of a run-time: an implementation of the language, rather than
 - [x] Maybe it can be solve easily, by introducing it as though it might run as a run-time,
 - [ ] ~ but the idea of controlling system aspect is wider in use and can represent constructs from other languages too.
 - [x] Or something.
 Maybe just put it into context.
 Or multiple contexts: